 European Yacht Charters

-European Yacht Charters is a Spanish SL company based in Port Ginesta, Barcelona.
+European Yacht Charters is based in Barcelona, Spain.
 Our background is in yacht sales and brokerage.
-We have almost thirty years’ experience in the marine industry in the UK and throughout Europe.
+We have almost thirty years’ experience in the marine industry working in both the UK and Europe.

 Port Ginesta, Barcelona

 From our office in the heart of Port Ginesta, we can effectively market your yacht for sale, arrange charter and even rent or sell you a private mooring.

 We are ready to help and answer your questions about anything boating related.

 I do not know if Brian ever chartered a yacht?
 People start sometimes start sailing as crew on a friend’s yacht or join a club to get experience.
 The next stage is probably charter and then who knows where adventures will take you.